 But to me, it’s more of a “Hey, weren’t these things a question of being practical anyways??”

 Jeez, my ramblings might have sounded pretty bitter/critical.
 Don’t get me wrong, guys and girls!

 In bustling barbershops, you won’t survive without a vest to accommodate scissors, combs and all the myriad of stuff you need around.
 And come on, let’s be straight – some of these look kickass.

 Especially the custom-made, high-end salon aprons.
-Even some of the medium-range barber jackets can be clean and stylish at the same time: example.
+Even some of the medium-range barber jackets can be clean and stylish at the same time.

-Just make sure you complement the fashion with hard work and dedication.
+Just make sure you complement the barber aprons fashion with hard work and dedication.
 The art of barbering goes way deeper than trends, sparkles or beards and tattoos (as cool as they are.)